Rady School of Management

 9500 Gilman Drive #0553

 Research AreasApplied Microeconomics

 Education and Development

 Experimental Economics Strategy

-Sadoff's research is focused on experimental economics, applied microeconomics, labor and human capital and development.
+Sadoff's research in applied microeconomics is focused on behavioral economics, experimental economics, labor and human capital.
 Prior to coming to the Rady School, Sadoff was a postdoctoral scholar at the University of Chicago.

 Sadoff earned her Ph.D. and M.A. in Economics from the University of Chicago.
 She earned her B.A. in Economics from Harvard University.

-Sally Sadoff and Stephen Raudenbush.
-"Statistical Inference when Classroom Quality is Measured with Error" Journal of Research on Educational Effectiveness, (2008)
+"Statistical Inference when Classroom Quality is Measured with Error", with Stephen Raudenbush (2008).
+Journal of Research on Educational Effectiveness, 1(2): 138-154.